TolgaAcar/countdown-timer/README.md

 ### Frontend Mentor - Launch countdown timer

-This is a solution to the [Launch countdown timer](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).
+This is a solution to the [Launch Countdown Timer](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).

 ## Author